How does Zoom make money? [Business Model]7 min read

 Zoom’s peculiar user interface makes it easy for even non-tech users to join a meeting effortlessly.

-- If the link has the meeting password, users automatically log into the meeting as soon as they click the link
+- If the link has the meeting password, users automatically log into the video meeting as soon as they click the link

 - If the link is without the password, users are required to enter the meeting password to join the meeting

-- The host can invite more people, record the meeting, users share reactions on other users, and much more!
+- The meeting host can invite more people, record the meeting, users share reactions on other users, and much more!

 How did Zoom grow in the saturated video conferencing market?